Anjok07/ultimatevocalremovergui/README.md

 <img src="https://github.com/Anjok07/ultimatevocalremovergui/blob/v5.2.0/img/user_ens_opt.png?raw=true" />

-### Other GUI Notes
+### Other Application Notes

+- Nvidia GPUs with at least 8GBs of V-RAM are recommended.
+- This application is only compatible with 64-bit platforms.
+- This application relies on Sox - Sound Exchange for Noise Reduction.
+- This application relies on FFmpeg to process non-wav audio files.
 - The application will automatically remember your settings when closed.
 - Conversion times will significantly depend on your hardware.
-- This application relies on Sox - Sound Exchange for Noise Reduction.
-- This application relies on FFmpeg to process non-wav audio files.
-- This application will *not* be friendly to older or budget hardware.
-Please proceed with caution!
-Please pay attention to your PC and make sure it doesn't overheat. ***We are not responsible for any hardware damage.***
+- These models are computationally intensive.
+Processing times might be slow on older or budget hardware.
+Please proceed with caution and pay attention to your PC to ensure it doesn't overheat. ***We are not responsible for any hardware damage.***

 ## Change Log